Dipti-24/RAG-CHATBOT-LLM/README.md

 Note: Adjust web_paths in the code based on your personal document sources.
       Ollama must be running: ollama run mistral

+## Future
+  Upload and chat with PDF documentS
 ## License
 This project is under [MIT License](https://github.com/Dipti-24/RAG-CHATBOT-LLM?tab=MIT-1-ov-file#)